<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Overview

-Caterpillar allows you to stretch your hard-earned dollars by reducing your out-of-pocket costs for eligible health and dependent care expenses through our flexible spending accounts (FSA) and parking and transit expenses through our commuter account.
+Caterpillar allows you to stretch your hard-earned dollars by reducing your out-of-pocket costs for eligible health and dependent care expenses through a flexible spending accounts (FSA) and for parking and transit expenses through a commuter account.

 • Health Care FSA (two types: general purpose and limited purpose)